TAbdiukov/PPSSPP-patches/guides/IDA-PPSSPP.md

 # Analysing PPSSPP RAM with IDA Pro
+*with bonus steps on potentially accelerating your analysis with ChatGPT*

 In this walkthrough, to demonstrate the process, we will tackle a sample problem.
 We want to learn more about GTA Vice City Stories USA (later referred to as GTA:VCS) internal logic that handles in-game time of day, in particular, how and where the in‑game hour changes from 23 to 0 (right after 23:59 in in-game time of day).